fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 `.spec.url` is a required field that specifies the address of the container image repository in the format `oci://<host>:<port>/<org-name>/<repo-name>`.

-**Note:** that specifying a tag or digest is not in accepted for this field.
+**Note:** that specifying a tag or digest is not acceptable for this field.

 ### Provider